Six ministers in new Jharkhand assembly have pending criminal cases

 New Delhi, Jan 30: Six ministers have declared criminal cases against themselves in the new Jharkhand assembly.

-All 6 (55%) ministers have declared serious criminal cases against themselves, according to a report by the Association for Democratic Reforms.
+All 6 (55 per cent) ministers have declared serious criminal cases against themselves, according to a report by the Association for Democratic Reforms.

 A rich House: 69 per cent MLAs in Jharkhand assembly are crorepatis